tabishfayyaz/notes-and-books/learning-rx-java.md

 **Hot Observable** broadcasts the same emissions to all Observers at the same time.
 If an observer comes in afterwards some emissions were pushed, the second Observer will have missed those emissions

 Hot Observable often represent events rather than finite datasets.
-There is a time-sensitive component where late observers can miss previously emitted date.
+There is a time-sensitive component where late observers can miss previously emitted data.

 **ConnectableObservable** will take any observable even if it is cold and make it hot so that all emissions are played to all Observers at once: publish() to get ConnectableObservable and then call connect()